 In the College of Fine Arts, to graduate with University honors, a student must rank in the indicated percent of students graduating that semester from his or her academic unit (art and art history, music, or theatre and dance) and must have no outstanding delay of grade (symbol X).
 A student may receive only one bachelor’s degree with University honors from the College of Fine Arts.

-Alpha Lambda Delta and Phi Eta Sigma are national honor societies that recognize scholastic achievement during a student’s first-year at The University of Texas at Austin.
+Alpha Lambda Delta and Phi Eta Sigma are joint national honor societies that recognize scholastic achievement during a student’s first year at The University of Texas at Austin.
 Both chapters were installed at UT in the 1930s.
 Their purpose is to encourage superior academic achievement among students beyond their first year at institutions of higher education, to promote intelligent living and a continued high standard of learning, and to assist men and women in recognizing and developing meaningful goals for their roles in society.

-Membership is by invitation only to students who earn a grade point average of at least 3.50 during their first semester or first year at the university, while completing at least twelve semester hours of coursework.
+Membership is by invitation only to students who earn a grade point average of at least 3.50 during their first semester or first year at the University, while completing at least twelve semester hours of coursework at the University.
 Eligible students are notified by the School of Undergraduate Studies each fall and spring.
 More information can be found on the Honors Societies website.